-- to provide, promote and assist in the provision of forensic mental health and related services in Victoria
+(a) to provide, promote and assist in the provision of forensic mental health and wellbeing services and related services in Victoria;

-- to provide clinical assessment services to courts, the Adult Parole Board and other relevant government agencies
+(b) to provide clinical assessment services to courts, the Adult Parole Board and other relevant government agencies;

-- to provide inpatient and community forensic mental health services and specialist assessment and treatment services
+(c) to provide inpatient and community forensic mental health and wellbeing services and specialist assessment and treatment services;

-- to provide community education in relation to the services provided by Forensicare and forensic mental health generally
+(d) to provide community education in relation to the services provided by Forensicare and forensic mental health and wellbeing generally;

-- to provide, promote and assist in undergraduate and postgraduate education and training of professionals in the field of forensic mental health
+(e) to provide, promote and assist in undergraduate and postgraduate education and training of professionals in the field of forensic mental health and wellbeing;

-- to provide, promote and assist in the teaching of, and training in, clinical forensic mental health within medical, legal, general health and other education programs
+(f) to provide, promote and assist in the teaching of, and training in, clinical forensic mental health and wellbeing within medical, legal, general health and other education programs;

-- to conduct research in the fields of forensic mental health, forensic health, forensic behavioural science and associated fields
+(g) to conduct research in the fields of forensic mental health and wellbeing, forensic health, forensic behavioural science and associated fields;

-- to promote continuous improvements and innovations in the provision of forensic mental health and related services in Victoria
+(i) to promote innovations in the provision of forensic mental health and wellbeing services and related services in Victoria; and

-- to perform any other functions conferred on it under the Mental Health Act 2014 or any other Act.
+(j) to perform any other functions conferred on Forensicare under the Mental Health and Wellbeing Act or any other Act.